Frequently Asked Questions about Count the Kicks

 Do not wait if there are significant changes in your baby’s movements, or no movement at all.

 When in doubt, contact your provider!
 Do not worry about “bothering” them.
 It is their job to take care of you and your baby.
+If you can’t reach your provider, go to the nearest hospital.

-Do not wait if there are significant changes in your baby’s movements, or no movement at all.
+Do not wait if there are noticeable changes in your baby’s movements, or no movement at all.
 Go to the hospital immediately!
 They are available 24/7 for you and your baby to get checked.
 If you feel concerned, don’t put off getting checked until the next day or wait until your next scheduled appointment.
 Trust your intuition.
 Trust the data.
 Don’t wait.